 Vanity Pope - With an anthemic quality that sits atop a dreamy propulsion, these soon-to-be hometown heroes stand out from the standard post-punk crowd.

-War Baby - For those who are afraid we might be losing guitar-based rock, this Vancouver power trio continues to play an in-your-face mix of garage, grunge, noise and alt-punk, and since 2008, has never never showed signs of stopping.
+War Baby - For those who are afraid we might be losing guitar-based rock, this Vancouver power trio plays an in-your-face mix of garage, grunge, noise and alt-punk.
 2020 would have marked their fifth appearance at Sled Island.

 WHOOP-Szo - Was set to make their fourth appearance at the festival in 2020, but despite a massive amount of cancelled dates on their 2020 tour they continue to share their art, and released a third visual effort from their incredible 2019 album Warrior Down for the track Nshwaaswi on May 5.